Makes approx. 18 Crêpes

 The possibilities are endless when it comes to filling them, from drained in chocolate sauce, filled with bananas and drizzled with caramel, to filling them with ham ragoût and cheese.
-I could go on for a while but you get the picture.
 The secret to a good crêpes is in the batter, it has to have the right proportions of ingredients and it is best when the batter is chilled for at least an hour or even overnight.
 This gives the gluten time to do its work, create air bubbles and give the batter a smoother silkier texture.

-1 tsp. vanilla extract (omit for savoury crêpes)
+- 1 tsp. vanilla extract (omit for savory crêpes)

 Start by sifting the flour into a large bowl.
 Make a little well in the middle of the flour and crack in the three eggs.
 Beat the three eggs with a fork and start working in more flour as you go.

 Switch to a hand beater and start adding the milk a little at a time incorporating and mixing until smooth as you go.
 Add the remaining ingredients.
 Mix well.
 Alternatively you could use a blender.
 Cover the bowl and place in the fridge for at least an hour.